 - Although a child’s current placement (foster, relative, or kinship) has the ability to address the court regarding any updates or concerns, he or she does not have standing to participate as a party in dependency litigation or obtain key disclosure related to the litigation absent a court order permitting legal intervention.
 Grandparents, other family members, and kinship who are seeking placement of the child may face similar complications when DCS or one of the other parties is advocating for or against a particular placement option without a sufficient mechanism for that prospective placement to be heard.

-- Whether you are a current or prospective placement for a child, The McCarthy Law Firm can evaluate your situation and determine whether or not it is necessary to seek third-party intervention in the juvenile proceedings.
+- Whether you are a current or prospective placement for a child, McCarthy Family Law can evaluate your situation and determine whether or not it is necessary to seek third-party intervention in the juvenile proceedings.